crmcarecloud/api-php-client/docs/Api/CardsApi.md

 # **postGenerateDigitalCard**
 > \CrmCareCloud\Webservice\RestApi\Client\Model\InlineResponse20018 postGenerateDigitalCard($body, $accept_language)

-Generate digital card file
+Generate virtual card file

-Generate file with digital card.
+Generate file with virtual card.
 File can be generated as a PNG file or file for Apple Wallet.

 ### Example
 ```php